urbit/urbit/Spec/JET_NOTES.md

 			It *does* number itself on process initialization, however?

-				XX: By what mechanism?
+				XX By what mechanism?
 What does "number itself" mean?
-Where is said number stored?
+Where is said number
+				   stored?

 	Warm and cold state is per road.
 In other words, as we nest roads, we also nest jet state.
 The jet state in the road is: